-- I) Garage or carport designs should use design detailing, materials and colours that compliment the heritage item.
-However, new garages or carports should: - (i) Be separate from the heritage item where possible. - (ii) Preferably be of a 'lightweight' construction such as timber with metal roofing. - (iii) Avoid replication of decorative detail or finishes found on the heritage item. - (iv) Be more simple and contemporary in design. - (v) Be located behind the building line of the heritage item.
+- k) Garage or carport designs should use design detailing, materials and colours that compliment the heritage item.
+However, new garages or carports should: - (i) Be separate from the heritage item where possible. - (ii) Preferably be of a 'lightweight' construction such as timber with metal roofing. - (iii) Avoid replication of decorative detail or finishes found on the heritage item. - (iv) Be more simple and contemporary in design.